dotnet/designs/accepted/2020/mono-convergence/globalization-support-in-.net5.md

 The packages have to be split into implementation and data parts, and ideally the data parts also will be sliced in a way that the developers can select only the relevant data for their app if they only target specific markets.

 ### Data Library Customizer (TBD)
-There is a [tool](http://www.icu-project.org/docs/demo/datacustom_help.html) built by ICU which allow customizing what kind of data will be included in the final data set.
-We need to explore if that something we could leverage either for the data islands or even as something using during build process.
+There is a [tool](http://www.icu-project.org/docs/demo/datacustom_help.html) built by ICU which allows customizing what kind of data will be included in the final data set.
+We need to explore if that is something we could leverage, either for the data islands or even as something used during the build process.

 Additional documentation about the tool is [here](https://github.com/unicode-org/icu/blob/master/docs/userguide/icu_data/buildtool.md)